v3io/frames/README.md

 ### `history` Method

 By default every command ran with frames is logged.
-`History` returns usage history logs for frames service into a pandas DataFrame.
+`History` returns information about requests made to the service as a pandas DataFrame.

 - [Syntax](#method-history-syntax)
 - [Common parameters](#method-history-params)